 ~~$\blacktriangleright$~\Qmatch: Is there an HF model that can be used to detect violations of this rule?
-Possible answers are \textit{yes}, \textit{yes, but with changes to the model} or \textit{no}.
-We mark \textit{yes, but with changes to the model} when the model is intended to be used for tasks similar to detecting violations of this rule, but some adjustment is needed for the model to be useful in this case.
+Possible answers are \textit{yes}; \textit{yes, but with changes}; or \textit{no}.
+We mark \textit{yes, but with changes} when the model is intended to be used for tasks similar to detecting violations of this rule, but some adjustment are needed for the model to be useful in this case.
 The adjustments needed are noted in the last question.

 ~~$\blacktriangleright$~\Qpurpose: What is the original purpose of this matching model?
-For the record, we note the intended use case for the model as claimed in the model card.
+We note the intended use case for the model as claimed in the model card.

 ~~$\blacktriangleright$~\Qgap: In order to adapt this model to detect violations of this rule, what needs to be adjusted?
 We write the changes, if needed, for the model to be used for this rule, such as domain adaptation.